 • Champagne, chilled, to top

-• fresh or frozen blackberry, to serve
+• Fresh or frozen blackberry, to serve

 Method

-To make a Kir Royale, simply add a tablespoon or so of crème de cassis to your flute, then top with chilled Champagne.
-Crown it with a fresh berry or two and pair it with a cheese plate decked high with creamy Brie or Camembert.
+1. Add a tablespoon or so of crème de cassis to your flute, then top with chilled Champagne.

 Black Velvet

 Champagne and stout?
 It might sound like an odd marriage of flavours, but take a sip of a Black Velvet, and you’ll discover how wonderfully the bitter, chocolatey stout goes with the fizz of Champagne.
 Another early recipe, the Black Velvet dates back to the Victorian era, when it was served following the death of Prince Albert.

 With only two ingredients, this is an incredibly easy-to-make champagne cocktail.
 The secret to making a flawless Black Velvet, however, is a gentle touch.
 The end result should have a dark stout base topped with golden sparkling wine with a foamy head on top.

 Ingredients